andym388/andym388/README.md

 ### Hi there and welcome to my GitHub page 👋

-My current aspiration is to become a Full Stack Web Developer.<br>
+My current aspiration is to become a Web Developer Advocate for my team so that we can work with the Application Systems at Insignia Financial.<br>
-My home computer is ready with the relevant training materials and tool stack for this venture.
+My home computer is ready with the relevant training materials and latest development tool stack for this venture.

 ---